Table of Contents

 - Emotional distress

-Either it is a misdiagnosis or delay in diagnosis when the patient is harmed, it could bring up a lawsuit for medical malpractice.
+Whether it is a misdiagnosis or delay in diagnosis when the patient is harmed, it could bring up a lawsuit for medical malpractice.
 With the help of a medical malpractice attorney, the claimant has to prove that a physician in a similar specialty would not have misdiagnosed the illness.
-This is done with expert testimony providing a differential diagnosis about the subject’s illness.
+This is done with expert testimony providing a differential diagnosis of the subject’s illness.

 Surgical errors are another class of commonly encountered medical errors.
 It often results in life-threatening complications leaving the patient in pain and distress.
-Reports point out that at least 4000 surgical error cases occur each year in the United States.
+The surgery error statistics point out that at least 4000 surgical error cases occur each year in the United States.
+Out of which around 60 percent cause minor harm and 33 percent cause permanent injuries and 7 percent end in the demise of the patient.

 Types of Surgical Errors